chenyingshu/google_3dtile_collection/README.md

 ## References
 We refer to the instructions and scripts from and acknowledge the contribution of:
 - Import Google 3D tiles to Blender: https://github.com/vvoovv/blosm/wiki/Import-of-Google-3D-Cities.
-- Merge many texture files into one for an obj file: https://github.com/theFroh/imagepacker.
+- Merge many texture files into one for an OBJ file: https://github.com/theFroh/imagepacker.

 ## Requirements
 - Python